Emanuel-del/Emanuel-del/README.md

 - 👋 Hi, I’m @Emanuel-del, a  i´m a graduating in Software Enginnering
 - 👀 I’m interested in Front End development
-- 🌱 I’m currently learning About languages like: C, C++, Html,CSS and Java Script
+- 🌱 I’m currently learning About languages like: C, C++, FrontEnd and JS
 - 💞️ I’m looking to collaborate on Technology Companies with my knowledge and skills.
 Aways seeking for learning.
 - 📫 How to reach me: My instagram: @euyagou_, Email: silveirayago62@gmail.com
 - 😄 Pronouns: He/Him